Using a panel data set of Austrian service exporting firms this paper examines the determinants of service exports at the

-firm-destination country level.
-We implement a random-effects Heckman sample selection firm-level gravity model as well as
+firm- and destination country level.
+We implement a random effects Heckman sample selection firm‐level gravity model as well

 of adjustment as a response to counterfactual changes.
-We find market demand to be the key determinant.
+We find market demand to be a key determinant.
 Results also suggest

 high service export potentials due to regulatory reform in partner countries within the EU.
 Adjustments at the extensive margin

 only play a marginal role.
-Increasing firm size as well as changes in distance related costs are most effective in developing
+Increases in firm size as well as changes in distance related costs are most effective in developing

 new export relationships in services.